brown-band/website/pages/scripts/1982-1983/fall/columbia.md

 Why did the Columbia student cross the road?\
 It was stapled to the chicken.

-In memory of these dead jokes, the band forms a chicken on the field, salutes the Ivy League and plays "The Magnificent Seven" and Columbia.
+In memory of these dead jokes, the band forms a chicken on the field, salutes the Ivy League and plays “The Magnificent Seven” and Columbia.

-:sd[Band forms a Chicken and plays "The Mag 7"] :sd[After song band members raise hands]
+:sd[Band forms a Chicken and plays “The Mag 7”] :sd[After song band members raise hands]

 What is it band?
 Oh - it’s down the hall, second door on the left.